Eli-33/ElaheJamshidiAraghi.github.io/README.md

 # Responsive Portfolio
 This assignment presents a reponsive portfolio that render on a variety of screen sizes.
-The portfolio has been created using HTML, CSS. and Bootstrap has been used as the framework for the layout and components.
+The portfolio has been created using HTML, CSS. and Bootstrap has been used as the framework for the layout and components.there is the acsses to my CV.

 ## Objective